terrakube-io/terrakube-helm-chart/README.md

 - **Module Registry**: Private Terraform module registry
 - **Workspace Management**: Terraform workspace execution and management

+## Secret Files

+All files included in `otherFiles` directory  will be inside the kubernetes ConfigMap ***terrakube-other-files***.
+Kubernetes has a ConfigMap size limit of 1MB.

+> This is useful when we need to upload some extra files to the helm chart.

 ## Prerequisites

 - Kubernetes 1.19+